YuxiangTang/Anole/README.md

 Any part can be changed in yaml and all implemented modules can be seen in [anole/model](https://github.com/YuxiangTang/Anole/tree/master/anole/model).

 > The use of Anole is similar to [MMCV](https://github.com/open-mmlab/mmcv).
-The module is called and extended by Registry, and the model and training strategy are built by parsing "config/*. yaml" file in [launch.py](https://github.com/YuxiangTang/Anole/blob/tangyuxiang_dev/anole/launch.py) file.
+The module is called and extended by the Registry, and the model and training strategies are built by parsing "config/*. yaml" file in [launch.py](https://github.com/YuxiangTang/Anole/blob/tangyuxiang_dev/anole/launch.py).

 ## Extending Anole 🙌